-Our mission is to accelerate the development of vaccines and immunotherapies against major global infectious diseases and cancers by decoding the human immune system.
+Our mission is to accelerate the development of vaccines and immunotherapies against major global diseases by decoding how the human immune system fights disease.

 The Human Vaccines Project and Vanderbilt University Medical Center today announced that they joined forces with Illumina, Inc., to decipher the human immunome, the genetic underpinnings of the immune system.

 The Human Vaccines Project is pleased to welcome Jose-Maria Fernandez to the Board of Directors.
 Jose-Maria is currently managing partner at Altamar Credit, Altamar Capital Partners LLC, and has held numerous posts in the public sector including most recently serving as Director General of the Spanish Treasury.

 The Pioneering mRNA Biotech Company has Joined the Human Vaccines Project to Advance Fundamental Understanding of the Immune System

 The Human Vaccines Project and Boehringer Ingelheim Partner To Accelerate the Development of Cancer Vaccines and Immunotherapies